sbcgua/ajson/README.md

 #### Setting data refs

 Currently not supported, but maybe in future.
 Except initial data ref which is equivalent to `set_null`.

+#### Freezing json (read only)

+It is possible to set an instance of ajson immutable (read only).
+It is done on object level with method `freeze` or at parse time with `iv_freeze = abap_true` param.
+This is one way only change.
+After this `set`, `delete`, `clear` and other modification methods will raise exceptions if used.
+Useful to freeze some kind of settings or service responses.

 ## Known issues